TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 8/Ezekiel 8.5.md

 ---

-Then said he unto me, Son of man, lift up thine eyes now the way toward the north.
-So I lifted up mine eyes the way toward the north, and behold, northward of the gate of the altar this image of jealousy in the entry.
+Then he said to me, Son of man, lift up your eyes now the way toward the north.
+So I lifted up my eyes the way toward the north, and see, northward of the gate of the altar this image of jealousy in the entry.